 I am a big fan of Kershaw knives.
 I think they do a great job and make innovative knives available for any budget.
 The Kershaw Camp 5 is no different.

-With a blade of 4.75 inches in length, it falls just below the necessary length to be considered the very best camping knife but this full tang knife does have many features that make it an incredible option.
+With a blade of 4.75 inches in length, it falls just below the necessary length to be considered the very best camping knife, but this full tang knife does have many features that make it an incredible option.

 This knife is not made from high carbon steel but is instead made from much harder D2 or tool steel which is harder to sharpen and is more brittle than 1095 high carbon steel.
-The entire knife is just over 9 inches and comes with a custom molded sheath with double retention system.
+The entire knife is just over 9 inches and comes with a custom molded sheath with a double retention system.

 Sheaths for the Best Camping Knife for Campers

 As we mentioned having an effective sheath is one of the most important parts of carrying the best camping knife for campers.
-When you reach down for that knife it should be there.
+When you reach down for that knife, it should be there.
 It doesn’t matter if you are at the campsite or tipped over in a canoe.